yuanyue-liu-group/CP-VASP/README.md

     patch -p0 < cp-vaspsol++.patch </p>

 # Instructions
-<p>See "CP-VASP Manual.pdf" for detailed instructions on using CP-VASP.
+<p>See "CP-VASP Manual.pdf" under the folder for your desired version of CP-VASP for detailed instructions on using CP-VASP.
 We have also provided a few examples in "CP-VASP Examples.pdf".</p>

 # Troubleshooting & Discussion
 <p> If you encounter issues using CP-VASP or have questions/comments, please check the issues tab on this GitHub repository.
 If you don't see your issue or question, please make a post and we will assist you. </p>